hyunwhanjoe/mlXGPR/README.md

 ``python determine_chain_order.py`` will load a trained model that will be used to determine the chain order.
 If you want to train a new model to determine the chain order, uncomment lines 47-56 and comment lines 58-59.
 The classifier chain order will be written into a text file in the references directory.
 # Data Source
 Information about the source for each dataset is in the data/raw directory.
+Download the original datasets into the data/raw directory.
 # Process Datasets
 You can create the datasets with the files in the src/data directory.

 ``python make_synset2.py`` will process the Synset2 dataset to be used for training.
 The resulting files will be created in the data/processed directory.
 Both X and y files take a few seconds to create.

 ``python make_gold_dataset.py`` will process the golden dataset to be used for evaluation.
 The resulting files will be created in the data/processed directory.

+Instructions to create the PathoLogic input files will be added soon.
 # Creating a PGDB with PathoLogic
 -We used PathoLogic version 22 to generate the PGDBs.
 All PGDBs for the manuscript were created on a Windows 10 pc.
 -First apply for a license to download Pathway Tools [here](https://biocyc.org/download.shtml)
 -After you installed Pathway Tools, open it and on the Tools tab click on PathoLogic.
 -When the the PathoLogic window opens on the Database tab, click on Create New.
 -After naming the PGDB, choose the Organism taxonomic class.
 For example the class for AraCyc is Arabidopsis thaliana.
 -Create the PGDB afterwards by pressing ok.
 -Press No to skip the replicon editor.
 -Put the relevant 0.pf and genetic-elements.dat files (located in the pathologic directory in evaluation.zip) in the input directory where your PGDB is stored.
-For example on Windows the input directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\input
+For example on Windows the input directory path is Documents\Pathway Tools\ptools-local\pgdbs\User_name\PGDB_Name\1.0\input .
+The 2 input files in the pruned and unpruned directories are the same.
 -Go to the Build tabs on the PathoLogic window and select Trial Parse to see if there is any issues.
 If there aren't, select Automated Build.
 -For the Pathway Scoring Parameters, we selected No for Generate Cellular Overview and Prepare Blast databases.
 If you get a warning that blastp.exe wasn't found you can dismiss it.
 Press okay to create your PGDB and close the PathoLogic window after it is created.
 -Select the PGDB that you created and afterwards on the File tab, Export, Entire DB to attribute value and BioPAX files.
 -In the data directory where your PGDB is stored, copy the pathways.col and pathways.dat files into the relevant PGDB directory in data/processed/pathologic.
-For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\data
+For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\User_name\PGDB_name\1.0\data